rhodyprog4ds/BrownFall23/syllabus/achmd.md

 - [ ] descriptive variable names
 - [ ] pythonic loops
-- [ ] efficient use of return vs side effects in functions
+- [ ] effective use of return vs side effects in functions
 - [ ] correct, effective use of builtin python iterable types (lists & dictionaries)